AusDTO/dta-website/_assessment-reports/alpha-digital-marketplace.md

 The assessment panel recommends the team spends time adapting their ways of working to ensure adequate testing of changes are performed before those changes are released to users.
 This testing should cover accessibility, usability, penetration and performance testing as required.

-There are opportunities for using the same automated release processes used in other DTO programmes of work that allow changes to be tested in production-like environments on-demand.
+There are opportunities for using the same automated release processes used in other DTO programs of work that allow changes to be tested in production-like environments on-demand.

 ### Criterion 11 - Measure performance